GavinPacini/eip-address_digest_as_emojis/eip-address_digest_as_emojis.md

 ---

 ## Simple Summary
-Avoid address substitution attacks by verifying with four simple emojis. e.g. Mitigate attacks like [the recent one against CEO of Nexus Mutual](https://twitter.com/nexusmutual/status/1338441873560571906).
+We propose a standard method for creating a digest of an Ethereum address represented as a series of emojis, which are human-friendly.

 ## Abstract
-We propose a standard method for creating a digest of an Ethereum address as emojis, which are human-friendly. **TODO**.
+This ERC proposes a method to avoid address substitution attacks (such as [the recent one against the CEO of Nexus Mutual](https://twitter.com/nexusmutual/status/1338441873560571906)) by creating human readable digests of addresses composed of four simple emojis.
+These are easier for humans to recognize, remember and recount than hexadecimal strings, and would bring a number of security & usability benefits.

 ## Motivation
 Mitigate attacks like [the recent one against CEO of Nexus Mutual](https://twitter.com/nexusmutual/status/1338441873560571906).
 Based on [Telegram's implementation for encrypted voice calls](https://core.telegram.org/api/end-to-end/voice-calls#key-verification).
 Address substiution is a common attack vector.
 Yet, showing only the first four and last four characters of an address is still a de-facto standard.
 There are some exising methods of visualising addresses as images with higher entropy than four emojis, however on a "human-readability" scale, the authors believe emojis to be much more user friendly.
 This would be easily implementable on different software and hardware wallets.
 Also, it would be very easy to send out-of-band i.e. via another means the same four emojis in order to verify the address.
 E.g. over a phone call, one could simple say "0, Traffic Lights, Film Clapperboard, T-Shirt" for 0️⃣ 🚦 🎬 👕.